Conscious Creativity: A Guidebook for Living a Colorful, Creative Life

 “Like any other discipline across the board, creativity is something that needs to be practiced and exercised; the more you engage with the practice, the more you will get from it, and you will learn to trust your way of doing things and your way of seeing the world.” – Philippa Stanton, Conscious Creativity: Look, Connect, Create.

-I love how the author brings creativity into the center of everyday life.
-She makes it feel accessible to everyone.
-All we have to do is commit to the practice.
+I love how the author makes creativity the center of everyday life.
+She makes it accessible to everyone; all we have to do is commit to the practice.
+Engaging in creative exercises opens us to exploring our innermost thoughts and feelings in a freeing and nonjudgmental way.

-And the idea of us all having “our way of seeing the world” opens us to the idea that we all have a unique viewpoint waiting to be further explored.
+And the idea of having “our way of seeing the world” reminds us that we all have a unique viewpoint waiting to be further explored.

 “Boredom provides the exact nothingness in time that allows our minds to wander and invent.” – Philippa Stanton, Conscious Creativity: Look, Connect, Create.

-Sometimes it feels like we’re living on a human-sized hamster wheel, fueled by the neverending need to be moving and to keep busy.
+Sometimes, it feels like we’re living on a human-sized hamster wheel, fueled by the never-ending need to move and keep busy.

 Again, Stanton enlightens us with this concept.
-It’s in slowing down that our minds can find creative solutions to answers we might seek.
+When we slow down, our minds can find creative solutions to the questions we might seek.
+Addressing everyday concerns can help spark inspiration and rejuvenate creative practices by allowing us to reconnect with our surroundings and emotions.

-3. Paying attention to your environment is a skill that has the power to open up your entire perspective of the world.
+5. Paying attention to your environment is a skill that can change your perspective on the world.

 “Really paying attention to everything around you sounds simple, but it demands a level of curiosity and observation that most people are not used to exercising.
 And it takes time.
 But changing the perception of the world around you is incredibly exciting and insightful.
 It empowers you to see the truth rather than assumed knowledge.
 The unremarkable becomes something that holds the potential for endless new ideas.” – Philippa Stanton, Conscious Creativity: Look, Connect, Create.

-Stanton provides lists of exercises throughout the book that teach you how to walk through the world in a new way.
+Stanton provides lists of engaging exercises throughout the book that teach you how to walk through the world differently.
+These practical activities encourage observation and experimentation, allowing you to connect your emotions with your surroundings.
 Each section offers something different: you can explore your environment by looking for colors, shapes, shadows, textures, etc.

 A sample of one of many inspired, colorful images in Conscious Creativity: Look, Connect, Create.